JitenDhandha/CFit/README.md

 ## Bugs and suggestions

-If you find any bugs, run into errors or have suggestions on functions you would like to see added, feel free to open a GitHub issue or email me directly at jitendhandha@gmail.com.
+If you find any bugs, run into errors or have suggestions on functions you would like to see added, feel free to open a GitHub issue or email me directly at jitendhandha[a]gmail[dot]com.
 I will be more than happy to take a look at it!

 ### Have fun plotting!